EdmondCShaffer/Bamazon/README.md

 Once in the cloned repository

-Run the command vagrant up upon complition run command vagrant ssh
+Run the command vagrant up upon completion run command vagrant ssh

 Navigate to the code directory by running cd /var/code/